Charles W. Mentkowski Sports Law Alumnus of the Year Award

 2012 Winner Ante Udovicic

-The 2012 recipient of the Award is Ante Udovicic, a member of the class of 1998 and Athletics, Activities & Recreation Coordinator, South Milwaukee High School, South Milwaukee.
+The 2012 recipient of the Award was Ante Udovicic, a member of the class of 1998 and Athletics, Activities & Recreation Coordinator, South Milwaukee High School, South Milwaukee.
 Ante transferred to Marquette as a second year student.
 As a student he was heavily involved in the Sports Law program, eventually becoming the Executive Editor of the Marquette Sports Law Journal on what for one semester was a 2 person editorial board and 9 person staff.
 Ante was then hired as a consultant for the National Sports Law Institute, working here from 1998-1999.

 Since 1998 Ante has participated in numerous sports law panels, seminars, conferences.
 He has hosted one of the Sports Law program's longest running student internships for the past 9 years.
 He has also visited many sports law courses to add his perspective as a high school athletic director.
 He has truly given back to our program in many different ways.